 If you would like to manage emails that are identified as SPAM you can do so by using the Quarantine website (https://quarantine.pacific.edu).
-You can login to the Quarantine manager after registering your email address to the site.
-For more information about registration and use of the Quarantine site please visit OITFAQ Article: Tell me about Pacific's SPAM filtering.
+For more information about use of the Quarantine site please visit OITFAQ Article: Tell me about Pacific's SPAM filtering.

 It is important that you include full Internet headers when you report items.
-To do this, send the message as an attachment to a message together with the full original Internet headers.
+To do this, submit the message as a file attachment at the URL above.
 Submissions should be sent in individually, as this makes automated processing possible by SPAM analysts.
-Please do not forward multiple SPAM emails in a single message.

 For the Microsoft (MS) Outlook Junk E-Mail Folder:

 The Junk E-Mail Folder should show in the folder list in the left hand pane of the view window.